rurban/ctl/docs/algorithm.md

     A difference (A* self, A* other)
     A difference_range (I* range1, I* range2) (C++20)

-computes the difference between two sets. _(range NYI)_
+computes the difference between two ordered ranges.

     A intersection (A* self, A* other)
     A intersection_range (I* range1, I* range2) (C++20)

-computes the intersection of two sets.
+computes the intersection of two ordered ranges.

     A symmetric_difference (A* self, A* other)
     A symmetric_difference_range (I* range1, I* range2) (C++20)

-computes the symmetric difference between two sets. _(range NYI)_
+computes the symmetric difference between two ordered ranges.

     A union (A* self, A* other)
     A union_range (I* range1, I* range2)  (C++20)

-computes the union of two sets or sorted containers.
+computes the union of two sets or ordered ranges.

 ## Heap operations